bixbydevelopers/capsule-samples-collection/audio/README.md

 nl(Meow)

 **Note:** This sample capsule relies on native client apps being installed on the phone.
 Currently, Bixby Developer Studio will not actually invoke the client audio player to play the audio.
 As such, we recommend you test any capsule using the bixby.audioPlayer library with on-device testing, if possible.
-Additionally, the audio player library requires a Bixby client update that will be available April 10, 2019.
+Additionally, the audio player library requires a Bixby client update that will be available mid-April 2019.

 ##